- By: Pedro Candeias

 We are going to give you a few examples…

-… the Heritage Family Study (2001) tried to understand the training-induced changes to maximal oxygen uptake (VO2max).
+… the Heritage Family Study (2001) tried to understand the training-induced changes in maximal oxygen uptake (VO2max).
 The average increase in Vo2max was 19%.
-However, 5% of participantes had little or no change in VO2max and 5% had an increase of 40% to +50%.
+However, 5% of participants had little or no change in VO2max and 5% had an increase of 40% to +50%.

 And they all did the same training protocol!!

-… Similar diversity between individuals were reported after strength-training interventions.
+… Similar diversity among individuals was reported after strength-training interventions.
 For example, when 585 young men and women strength-trained for 12 weeks the average strength gain was 54%.
 However, there were individuals that had 0% of results and other ones had 250% of strength gains!!
 (Timmons, 2011; Hubal et al, 2005).

 Learn more about Strength Training in the article WHAT DO YOU MEAN WHEN YOU SAY YOU ARE STRONG?